Find Business Schools

 58 Degrees in Major Awarded

 The average student takes 4.47 years to complete their degree at UNG.
-The full-time teacher rate is 75%.
-The student to faculty ratio is 19 to 1.
+Grads earn an average early-career salary of $39,951 after earning their degree at this institution.
+18 to 1 is the student to faculty ratio.

 56 Degrees in Major Awarded